michalmos262/Shticell/README.md

 - Synchronized blocks for critical sections
 - Session-based user isolation

-## License

-This project is developed as part of an educational curriculum.

 ---

 **Note**: This is a desktop application with a client-server architecture.
 The client must connect to a running server instance for full functionality.